 Repertoire and Other Audition Information for the BM and BA in Music

-Repertoire requirements Please be prepared to perform 15 minutes of contrasting selections of your choice, representative of the major solo repertoire for guitar.
-Ideally, at least two style periods will be represented.
+Repertoire requirements Please submit a video with two contrasting selections of your choice, representative of the major solo repertoire for guitar.

 - Your university admission Sign up for and complete your audition regardless of the status of your university application and admission.
 Even if you have been denied admission to the university, the School of Music may advocate that you be granted admission based on your musical talent.